 Hi I’m Josh, I am a second year Medical Student at Anglia Ruskin University.
 I applied to 4 Medical Schools in England and was lucky enough to get all 4 offers.
 I started Medicine straight out of sixth form and chose ARU because of the integrated course design with early clinical placements as well as it being a brand new Medical School with amazing facilities.
 All the doctors in Essex are so excited about Essex’s first Medical School and so there are so many opportunities available at any of Essex’s 5 main hospitals for students.

 My first year was amazing and included full cadaveric dissections of all the systems we had studied as well as regular weekly placements in hospital.
 In my spare time I am a light aircraft pilot and run a tutoring business.
 I am more than happy to help anyone interesting in going into Medicine.

--by Joshua Creese, Medical Student (MBChB) Anglia Ruskin School of Medicine
+-by Joshua, Medical Student in the UK (MBChB) Anglia Ruskin School of Medicine

 ‘Hi I’m Maya and I am currently a third year undergraduate medical student at Anglia Ruskin University.
 After getting no offers for medicine, I had to stay motivated to work for my A Levels.
 Anglia Ruskin had opened in March 2018 and I attended an interview the day before my A Level Chemistry exam, within weeks I was shocked I had received an offer.
 The path to medicine is not easy.
 It requires hard work, determination and commitment.
 We will all encounter hurdles, but every time something doesn’t go to plan - stay positive, as there is always a way around it.
 I want to encourage applicants to reach their aim, no matter how long it takes.’

--by Maya Dhaliwal, medical student at Anglia Ruskin University
+-by Maya, studying medicine in the UK, at Anglia Ruskin University